-Risks related to the Dutch Intervention Act, BRRD, SRM and Revised State Aid Guidelines
+Risks to banking activities related to the Dutch Intervention Act, the IRRD, BRRD and SRM

 In 2012, the Dutch government adopted banking legislation dealing with ailing banks (Special Measures Financial Institutions Act, Wet bijzondere maatregelen financiële ondernemingen, the "Dutch Intervention Act").
 Pursuant to the Dutch Intervention Act, substantial new powers were granted to DNB and the Dutch Minister of Finance enabling them to deal with, inter alia, ailing Dutch banks prior to insolvency.